- Part List

 Tribander and Triplexer with BPFs setup should bring no interference at all between bands, except 2nd harmonics from 20M TX to 10M RX, like 14025KHz TX will give 28050 KHz 2nd harmonics signal.

 The harmonics level depends mostly on an Antenna type (No LC trap antennas are better in this term), and Triplexer design.
-With bad LC traps on a tribander antenna, the 2nd harmonics can cover the entire 10M band as noise with up to S3-S4 noise level.
+With bad LC traps on a tribander antenna, the 2nd harmonics can cover the entire 10M band up to S3-S4 noise level.

 Tribander without LC traps behave much better in this term.